grumpyjames/birding-almanac/blog/frampton-marsh/frampton-marsh.md

 Sandpiper from the Dunlins.
 Through a bit of reading I discover this is harder than I thought - I've only ever found them in July at Oare, when the adults return in plumage that is _much_ easier to identify them in.
-The birds here now will be juveniles, and according to the internet our best hopes are considerably more subtle.
+The birds here now will be juveniles and, according to the internet, our best hopes of distinguishing them are considerably more subtle.

 We've interrogated just about every bird we can see from the East hide when suddenly they're all up in the air - a raptor must be inbound!
 We manage to